 Member Representative

 The Member Representative, or Alternate Member Representative or designated Proxy in the absence of the Member Representative, is the only person authorized to cast the Member’s ballot in elections for Director, Member Advisory Committee (MAC) Representative, or proposed Bylaw amendments.
 WECC consultation with and communications to Members are performed via public postings and emails to the Member Representative and Alternate Member Representative.
 Only the Member Representative, or designated Alternate Member Representative, may submit comments to WECC on behalf of the Member—the Member Representative represents and speaks for the Member.
-Standing Committee members represent and vote on behalf of their respective members, but only on matters directly before those committees.
 The Member Representative is designated in accordance with procedures approved by the Secretary.

 Proxy

-The person designated in accordance with procedures established by the Secretary to represent a Member in person at a meeting of the membership or a Member Class and to cast a ballot in person on behalf of that Member in elections for Director, MAC Representative, or proposed Bylaws amendments whenever the Member Representative and Alternate Member Representative cannot be present to cast a ballot.
+The person designated in accordance with procedures established by the Secretary to represent a Member in person at a meeting of the Members or a Class and to cast a ballot in person on behalf of that Member in elections for Director, MAC Representative, or proposed Bylaws amendments whenever the Member Representative and Alternate Member Representative cannot be present to cast a ballot.

 Regional Criteria